 No cell phones are allowed and will result in a zero.
 Once the exam begins, you may not leave the room and then return.
 Once the first student completes the exam, no one will be allowed to enter the classroom and begin the exam.
-You may only miss exams under extraordinary circumstances, which must be approved by me prior to the exam.
-If you are allowed to miss an exam, your final exam grade will be used to make up the points.
-No exams will be given on days other than exam day.
+You may only miss exams only under extraordinary circumstances (documented illness, death in the family, or other university-sanctioned absence) which must be approved by me prior to the exam.
+If you qualify to miss an exam, you will take a different makeup exam as soon as you return.
 Failure to return any part of an exam, including scantrons, at the end of the classes in which you take the exam and review the exam is an act of academic misconduct and will result in a grade of zero for the exam that cannot be made up in any way.
 Programmable and text-based calculators, and cell phones, are forbidden during exams.